Fivell/policies/src/pages/policies/auditing_policy.md

 ## Workforce Training, Education, Awareness and Responsibilities

-1. Versionista workforce members are provided training, education, and awareness on safeguarding the privacy and security of business and ePHI.
+1. Versionista workforce members are provided training, education, and awareness on safeguarding the privacy and security of business and PHI or PII.
    Versionista's commitment to auditing access and activity of the information applications, systems, and networks is communicated through new employee orientation, ongoing training opportunities and events, and applicable policies.
 Versionista workforce members are made aware of responsibilities with regard to privacy and security of information as well as applicable sanctions/corrective disciplinary actions should the auditing process detect a workforce member's failure to comply with organizational policies.
 2. Versionista Customers are provided with necessary information to understand